xan105/node-powertoast/README.md

   ℹ️ When listening to events (PowerShell ≥ 7.1  / NodeRT) and `launch` is not set, it defaults to `background` as a _workaround_ for the `activated` event to trigger in _most_ cases (this is for your own convenience).

-  ⚠ When using a Win32 appID (AUMID) with foreground and background type.<br/>
+  ⚠ When using a Win32 AUMID with foreground and background type.<br/>
   If you wish to get any argument back from the `launch` option and/or get a valid toast activation ("activated" event): you will need an installed and registered COM server (CLSID).<br/>
   For example in innosetup this can be done with `AppUserModelToastActivatorCLSID`.
 Please refer to your framework, installer, setup, etc...